debianchef/101/uncle_debian_notes_on_basic_solidity.md

 #### Receive Function
- This special function that can be implemented in a contract to handle plain Ether transfers sent to the contract without any data.
-The receive function is defined using the `receive` keyword and must be marked `payable`
+ This special function that can be implemented in a contract to handle plain Ether transfers sent to the contract without any `data`.
+The `receive()` function is defined using the `receive` keyword and `must` be marked `payable`

  ```solidity
  receive() external payable {